 This report on marketers in the travel, transportation and hospitality (TTH) industry is based on TCS’ larger 2019 study on digital marketing opportunities for CMOs in 11 global industries.
 The findings of this report are based on just one part of the study: how marketers are using digital technology to personalize the way they communicate with prospects to create awareness, in what we refer to as the first stage of the brand experience.
-(Creating awareness is one of four stages; stay tuned for more reports about what TTH marketers are doing in the other three stages.)

 Not surprisingly, all 41 TTH companies we surveyed have marketing programs in Stage 1.
 However, when we asked whether marketing creates communications in the other three stages, those percentages fell off significantly.
 (See figure 1.)

 How TTH Marketers Personalize Communications to Attract the Digitally Distracted

 #1 Travel Marketers Are Heavily Digital and Heavily Social

 Every CMO we surveyed in this industry said their company uses four digital marketing channels: digital ads, their own websites, email marketing and online video sites.
 The clear majority (93%) also has social media site pages—a much higher than average percentage than the 11 industries we surveyed (71% of whose companies created awareness through their social media company pages).
 Digital media ads today on the big travel book sites are crucial for many companies in this industry.
 (See figure 2.)

 But non-digital media are still important for the majority of firms: outbound contact centers, field outlets (i.e., travel agencies), field sales forces, billboards, and print advertising.